When an upset customer describes a problem, which action should be avoided?

 Thinkers love ideas and concepts.
 They can think abstractly.
-They are innovative problem solvers and tend to work best alongside other creative people.
+Hence, they are innovative problem solvers and tend to work best alongside other creative people.
 However, they may find it difficult to cope with demanding problems and require extra support.

-But, every psychometric model has some internal flaws they are not suitably tailor-made for work related situations.
-Here is where Xobin pops-up and brings out the customized psychometric model!
+But, every psychometric model has some internal flaws they are not suitably tailor-made for work-related situations.
+This is where Xobin pops up and brings out the customized psychometric model!
 You pick and choose the personality traits you want to assess.
-Or, define your organization culture, role you’re hiring for, we shall customize the tests based on your needs.
+Also, it defines your organization’s culture and the role you’re hiring for.
+Therefore, we shall customize the tests based on your needs.

 How Reliable are Xobin’s Psychometric Tests

 Psychometric Tests are not 100% reliable.
-In fact, all psychometric tests providers provide a full disclaimer not to make decisions solely based on psychometric tests.
+Also, all psychometric tests providers provide a full disclaimer not to make decisions solely based on psychometric tests.

-1. Construct validity: Are the questions aligned to the trait/ competence that needs to be assessed.
+1. Construct validity: In this case, our questions are aligned to the trait.
+Also, with the competencies that need to be assessed.

 2. Criterion validity: Does the test associate with, and/or predict, an appropriate outcome?